ryanjgallagher/ryanjgallagher.github.io/sbms.md

 Details of the core-periphery models are detailed in our preprint:

 > Gallagher, Ryan J., Young, Jean-Gabriel, and Foucault Welles, Brooke.
-(2020). "[A Clarified Typology of Core-Periphery Structure in Networks](/publications/gallagher2020clarified)." *arXiv preprint*.
+(2021). "[A Clarified Typology of Core-Periphery Structure in Networks](/publications/gallagher2020clarified)."
+Science Advances*.

 Open-source implementations of the block models are available in Python [on Github](https://github.com/ryanjgallagher/core_periphery_sbm).